Cognitive Abilities Test (CogAT)

 - Please be certain all students complete every subtest before the end of the testing window.

-We are asking that each school provide a date and time for online students to come to the school and be tested.
+The testing for online students must still be proctored, and parents will need to bring their students to the school for testing.
+Students registered at Rocky Peak Virtual will need to come to Hidden Valley or Majestic Elementary.
 This can be arranged at your convenience within the testing window.
-The testing for online students must still be proctored, and parents will need to bring their students to the school for testing.
 If the parents do not want to have their students participate, they need to fill out an opt-out form and bring it to the school.

 Please contact Kira Jensen (88112) or the Teaching & Learning staff member assigned to your school with any questions you may have.